Lattay/MiniTemple/README.md

 ## The indentation

 Indentation is a part of the syntax in python but here we mix at least two different languages that have different syntaxes.
-Inside of a pair of tags the indentation work just like standard python, you can code as usual.
+Inside a pair of tags the indentation work just like standard python, you can code as usual.
 The specificity appear when you include a bit of text between two part of the same if block for example.
-With MiniTemple you are not forced to math the indentations of two different code blocks if they are not in the same pair of tags.
+With MiniTemple you are not forced to match the indentations of two different code blocks if they are not in the same pair of tags.
 That allow you to rather follow the indentation of the content for more readability.
 The counterpart is that you may have to explicitaly decrease the indentation.
 For example the following code :